picoruby/picoruby/mrbgems/picoruby-wasm/README.md

 end
 ```

-async/await is not supported so to make picoruby.wasm binary small.
+picoruby.wasm doesn't support async/await so to make the binary small.

 As of now, GET method is only supported.
 We'll wait for your PRs!